 We cooked a fry-up and boiled a litre of water without a lid, creating windy conditions using a large fan.

 Take some basic precautions to ensure you’re using your gas stove safely.
+Check all equipment is in good working order.
+We’d recommend looking at the safety precautions and instructions for your specific stove, as they will vary.
 Never cook inside your tent as the stove releases poisonous carbon monoxide fumes.
-Keep an eye on the flame to ensure any wind hasn’t blown it out, and we recommend giving a brand-new stove a trial build at home to ensure you have the right fuel and are all set for your time away.
+Keep an eye on the flame to ensure any wind hasn’t blown it out, and we recommend giving a brand-new stove a trial build at home to ensure you have the right fuel.
+Only change the gas cartridge when the stove is cold and in a well-ventilated area.
+Always remove the cartridge while travelling.

 Camping recipes and tips